MMA Revolution Westchester

 The MMA Revolution and What it Means for You

 MMA struck western civilization like wildfire by focusing on TV and youtube.
 Now there are more MMA gyms than 7 / 11s.

+Are you missing the main benefits of martial arts in daily life: Complete Self Defense & Conflict Resolution?
 Most important is to think before you act.
 Just because MMA is on TV doesn't mean it is the only or even best form of training.
-In fact, it can be a very limited practice.
-Learn more about our complete training methods.

 But what is the purpose of MMA and martial arts?
 Is it merely about a couple of dudes with tattoos going all out against each other in a cage?
 The first phase of this MMA revolution is introducing westerners.
 The second phase is about educating westerners on the meaning of the practice.